Used 2000 Isuzu Hombre Extended Cab

 Edmunds' Expert Review

-Sporting sheetmetal stamped by General Motors do Brasil, and basic mechanical and structural components of the Chevrolet S-10/GMC Sonoma twins, the Hombre is Isuzu's entry the compact pickup market.
-Sporting two-wheel drive, a regular cab, and a weak 2.2-liter four cylinder engine upon debut in 1996, the Hombre was not exactly the stuff truck buyers craved.
+Isuzu's entry in the compact-pickup market, the Hombre, is built using sheetmetal stamped by General Motors with basic mechanical and structural components donated from the Chevrolet S-10/GMC Sonoma twins.
+When it debuted in 1996, the Hombre came with two-wheel drive, a regular cab and a weak, 2.2-liter four-cylinder engine -- not exactly the tough stuff truck buyers craved.

-Hombre regular cab is available in S and XS trim levels, and options are few.
-S models are the workhorse Hombres, with vinyl floor covering and options limited to air conditioning, a stereo, and a rear step bumper.
-XS models are better-equipped, offering custom cloth upholstery, carpeted floors, and a tachometer.
-All Spacecab models have XS trim.
+The regular-cab versions are available in S and XS trim levels, and options are few.
+S models are the workhorses, with vinyl floor covering and limited options that include air conditioning, stereo and rear step bumper.
+Hombre XS models are better equipped, offering custom cloth upholstery, carpeted floors and a tachometer.

 Isuzu hasn't been selling many pickups in the past several years.
-As personal use pickup sales skyrocketed, the company stuck with marketing basic trucks more suited for work than play.
-First impressions indicate that the Hombre will do little to change Isuzu's fortunes in this segment.
+As personal-use pickup sales skyrocketed, the company stuck with basic trucks more suited for work than play.
+Hombre can't change Isuzu's bleak forecast in this segment.

 Features & Specs

 Used 2000 Isuzu Hombre Extended Cab Overview

 What's a good price on a Used 2000 Isuzu Hombre Extended Cab?